kurtosis-tech/kurtosis/docs/docs/reference/cli/cli.md

 :::

 ### Toggle Analytics
 On installation Kurtosis enables anonymized [analytics][metrics-philosophy-reference] by default.
-You can toggle it,
+You can toggle this functionality simply by running:

 ```bash
 kurtosis analytics enable
 ```

-to send anonymized metrics to improve the product or
+to enable the sending of anonymized metrics to improve the product, or:

 ```bash
 kurtosis analytics disable
 ```

-if you'd prefer not to.
+if you would prefer not to.

 ### Configuration file path
-To locate where the Kurtosis configuration file is on your machine, simply use
+To locate where the Kurtosis configuration file is on your machine, simply use:

 ```bash
 kurtosis config path